manuelernestog/astropod/README.md

 ![Atropod](https://github.com/manuelernestog/manuelernestog/assets/53962116/3106bf65-37f9-427f-9b50-72d7ae22752f)

-Astropod is a free and open-source file base serverless podcast hosting solution.
+Astropod is a free and open-source self-hosting serverless podcast solution.
 It supports diverse deployment services and audio hosting options and includes a customizable website deployable in a few clicks, with a personalized domain and a user-friendly CMS for effortless podcast management.

 ---